alex-ten/HFSP/content/analyses/open_loop/01 sur.md

 [![MNLogit model predictions]({{site.baseurl}}/img_compressed/predictions_for_rt.svg)]({{site.baseurl}}/img/predictions_for_rt.svg)

 ### Further steps
-The models tell us much about the relative quantities of predictor pairs followed by each task.
-As such it is not a good choice model.
+This kind of model tell us much about the relative quantities of predictor pairs followed by each task.
+As we can see in the confusion matrices, the model's predictive accuracy is quite good with certain classes.
+This accuracy, however, comes from the fact that there were far more repetition trials than switch trials.
+So rather than being a model for understanding task selection (i.e. what makes selection of a task more likely), it is a model for describing group-level tendencies of task stickiness.

+As such, it is not a very good model of describing the task choices themselves.
+An interesting continuation would be to model exclusively the switch trials.
+This could be done at the group level, since the aggregate number of switch trials across a group op subjects will be sufficient conducting such an analysis.